← All work

 • cgroups + namespaces sufficient for isolation

-• Layered storage key to provisioning speed
+• Copy-on-write storage key to provisioning speed

 • Overlay networks solve cross-host communication